Nontraditional Nursing Careers: A Guide to Remote Work and Freelance Writing

 Learn about creating content that appeals to readers and search engines.
 Creating content is more than beautiful words on paper.
 It sometimes means creating images for social media and appeasing search engine algorithms.

 Connect with other freelancers for support and inspiration.
-I have found a lovely network of other freelancers out there, literary communities, and nontraditional nurses, and it rejuvenates my soul.
+I have found a lovely network of other freelancers, literary communities, and nontraditional nurses, and it rejuvenates my soul.

 Identify your strengths and interests beyond your current specialty.
 Build writing or consulting skills, join nursing communities focused on nontraditional nursing roles, and be open to freelance work to gain experience.

 I’m lucky because I started this business as a happy accident to support my family a few years ago.
-The fantastic thing about having satisfied customers is that you receive testimonials and samples, which are critical to spreading the word about a new business.
+The fantastic thing about satisfied customers is that they leave testimonials and referrals, which are critical for spreading the word about a new business.

 Flexible nursing jobs are still nursing jobs.
 Download this free guide to explore flexible, rewarding nursing roles that don’t keep you at the bedside: roles you might never have known existed!